PingOne Advanced Identity Cloud

 The OAuth 2.0 grant type to use (client_credentials or refresh_token).

-4. To use Basic Auth to send the Client Id and Client Secret to PingOne as authorization headers, select Use Basic Auth For OAuth Token Neg.
-If the option is not selected, the Id and Secret will be sent as form data.
+4. To use basic authentication to send the client ID and client secret to the remote service as authorization headers, select Use Basic Auth For OAuth Token Neg.
+If the option isn’t selected, the client ID and client secret are sent as form data.

 5. Optionally, click Show advanced settings to set any of the following options: